DigitalHERMES/rhizo-uuardop/README.md

 ## Web interface

-   The interface is not yet very mature and needs the following added to "/etc/sudoers":
+   The current interface is a prototype, a new version is on its way.
+This one needs the following added to "/etc/sudoers":

     debian  ALL=(ALL) NOPASSWD: ALL
     www-data ALL=(ALL) NOPASSWD: ALL